Pluribus (TV series): Reception

+Critical reception

 Rhea Seehorn has received critical acclaim for her performance.

-Pluribus has received widespread critical acclaim, with reviewers praising Seehorn's performance, Gilligan's writing and direction, and the series' originality, tone, and stylistic influences.
-On review aggregator Rotten Tomatoes, the series holds a 99% approval rating based on 99 critic reviews.
-The website's critics consensus reads, "Genuinely original science-fiction fare from television veteran Vince Gilligan, Pluribus leads Rhea Seehorn through a brave new world with plentiful returns."
-Metacritic, which uses a weighted average, gave the series a score of 86 out of 100 based on 37 critics, indicating "universal acclaim".
+The first season of Pluribus received widespread critical acclaim, with critics praising Seehorn's performance, Gilligan's writing and direction, and the series' originality, tone, and stylistic influences.
+On the review aggregator Rotten Tomatoes, the season holds a 99% approval rating, based on 186 critic reviews, with an average rating of 8.7/10.
+The website's critics consensus reads: "Genuinely original science-fiction fare from television veteran Vince Gilligan, Pluribus leads Rhea Seehorn through a brave new world with plentiful returns."
+Metacritic, which uses a weighted average, gave the season a score of 87 out of 100, based on 38 critics, indicating "universal acclaim".

-Nicholas Quah of Vulture called the series "an entrancing piece of television", praising Seehorn's "remarkable" performance, writing, "she makes it easy to comply with Pluribuss insistence on total presence as it meditates on something essential about humankind."
-He compared Gilligan's direction to his work on the Breaking Bad franchise for emphasizing sequences that "luxuriate in depicting process and atmosphere", describing the series' pace as "deliberate and meandering, both thrilling and confounding in its refusal to yield payoff, immediate or otherwise" and praising its "gorgeous" cinematography and production design.
-Kaiya Shunyata of RogerEbert.com called Pluribus "one of this year's most complicated and thrilling television series", describing the show as a "bewildering mix of science fiction and noir".
+Nicholas Quah of Vulture called the series "an entrancing piece of television", writing that Seehorn's "remarkable" performance "makes it easy to comply with Pluribuss insistence on total presence as it meditates on something essential about humankind."
+He compared Gilligan's direction to his work on the Breaking Bad franchise for sequences that "luxuriate in depicting process and atmosphere", describing the series' pace as "both thrilling and confounding in its refusal to yield payoff, immediate or otherwise" and praising its "gorgeous" cinematography and production design.
+Kaiya Shunyata of RogerEbert.com called Pluribus "one of this year's most complicated and thrilling television series", describing the series as a "bewildering mix of science fiction and noir".
 She praised Seehorn's performance for "commanding" the screen, while describing the "push-and-pull" between her and co-star Wydra as "fascinating to watch".

 Linda Holmes of NPR felt Gilligan's "genius" to be in "the deft way he marbles brutality, humanity and humor into a single creation in which each element retains its punch, but the whole still makes sense".
 She praised the collaboration between Gilligan and the "extraordinary" Seehorn for tapping into the actress's comedic sensibilities, while also praising the series's "crushingly sad" depiction of existential loneliness, as well as its "philosophical frankness", which she found "more refreshing than didactic".
 Ben Travers of IndieWire gave the show a B+, writing that the series "rewards acute attention and an engaged mind, which would be more than enough reason to recommend it even if it wasn't also a sharply observed celebration of the human condition".
-He too praised the "steady and stunning" cinematography and the "colorful and clarifying" production design, but in contrast to Quah, felt that Gilligan's "devotion to process" as a director "throws off the pacing, which is already unsteady thanks to the general shapelessness of our protagonist's overall journey".
+He praised the "steady and stunning" cinematography and the "colorful and clarifying" production design, but in contrast to Quah, felt that Gilligan's "devotion to process" as a director "throws off the pacing, which is already unsteady thanks to the general shapelessness of our protagonist's overall journey".